Split Synagogue

-The Split Synagogue in Split, Croatia is one of the oldest Sefardic synagogue still in use today.
-It was built in the early 1500s.
+The Split Synagogue is an Orthodox Jewish synagogue, located in Split, Croatia.
+Built in the early 1500s, the synagogue is one of the oldest Sefardic synagogues in use today.

 Located on a small street called Židovski Prolaz (Jewish Lane), the synagogue was built into the western wall of Diocletian's Palace by Jews escaping the Inquisition in Spain and Portugal.
 In 1573, a Jewish cemetery was approved and built on Marjan Hill, which overlooks the city of Split.

 History

 Romans established the city of Salona just north of modern-day Split in the 1st Century, where Jewish traders and craftsmen settled.
 Archaeological excavations have discovered artifacts of Jewish origin dating from this period, including a pendant, ceramic oil lamps decorated with menorahs, a fragment of a Jewish sarcophagus marked with a menorah, and a tombstones of a Syrian Jew named Malhos.
 Further excavations suggest the existence of a synagogue dating back to the time of Diocletian who was Roman Emperor from 284 to 305.
 The arrival of the Avars dispersed the community, but it was revived by the 16th century with the arrival of Sephardi Jews from Spain.
 Then there were two groups of Jews: Ponentine (from Italy or Spain) and Levantine (from the Ottoman east).

 After a great fire ravaged an earlier place of worship in 1507, the Jewish community established the current synagogue in the northwest corner of Diocletian's Palace.
 One of the most notable members of the community was Daniel Rodriguez (Daniel Rodriga), who established a prosperous warehouse and business transporting goods from the Orient to Venice.

-During World War II, Italian fascists ransacked the synagogue and destroyed various religious objects, books, and scrolls in a bonfire in the town's main square.
+During World War II, Italian Fascists ransacked the synagogue and destroyed various religious objects, books, and scrolls in a bonfire in the town's main square.
 The Nazis and Ustaše then deported the Jews left in the city, with over 50% perishing by the end of the war.

 The synagogue was restored after World War II, and subsequently renovated in 1996 and 2015.
 The building also houses the Jewish community headquarters of Split.